Woodbridge Center Mall Shoplifting Attorneys

 Moreover, an experienced Woodbridge mall shoplifting attorney can also negotiate an acceptable plea deal from a position of strength, forcing the prosecutor to see the weaknesses in her case and the strengths in the accused’s defense.

 Todd Palumbo has practiced criminal defense in state and municipal courts in New Jersey for several years.
 He has an intimate knowledge of New Jersey shoplifting laws.
 He has defended shoplifting cases in courts throughout New Jersey.
 He has developed relationships with the prosecutors and judges that enable him to get the best deals for his clients.
 He also has the experience to take cases to trial and win for his clients.
 If you have been charged with shoplifting at the Woodbridge Center mall, you need an experienced shoplifting defense attorney.
-Contact Todd Palumbo for a free consultation.
+Contact Todd Palumbo for a consultation.